erikdubois/ArchGnome/README.md

 # FASE 4 Desktop environment

-sudo pacman -S budgie-desktop gnome
+sudo pacman -S gnome gnome-extra

 may be also gnome-extra?